Atlanta skyscraper fire sends smoke billowing from rooftop

 ATLANTA (AP) — A fire broke out on the rooftop of a skyscraper under construction in downtown Atlanta on Wednesday, bringing dozens of firefighters and police officers to the site near Centennial Olympic Park.

-Flames were visible on the roof of the 32-story tower, sending a dark column of smoke into the sky.
-Construction workers spilled out of the building before firefighters extinguished the blaze.
+Flames were visible on the roof of the 32-story tower, sending a dark column of smoke into the sky as more than 20 construction workers spilled out onto the surrounding streets.

+Atlanta Assistant Fire Chief Greg Gray told reporters the fire was confined to the roof and was put out within 40 minutes of being reported.

+No injuries were reported and the cause of the fire was under investigation.

+“We are investigating the extent of the damage but based on what we know at this time we do not expect any material damage to the building,” said Kelly Gray, a spokesperson for developer Landmark Properties of Athens.
+“We take safety on our jobsites very seriously and are appreciative for the quick response of the Atlanta Fire Department and first responders.”

-Called The Metropolitan at Atlanta, the tower is slated to be an 835-bed, 265-unit residence, aimed at Georgia State University students.
+Called the Legacy at Centennial, the privately owned tower is slated to be an 835-bed, 265-unit residence, aimed at Georgia State University students.
 Permits filed in 2021 when construction began valued the work at $56 million.

 The building is supposed to be completed in August 2023.
 While its steel and concrete structure has been erected, the interiors remain unfinished.